 When discussing fresh water pool vs salt water pool, maintenance, and ongoing costs are crucial.
 Saltwater pools are often praised for their ease of maintenance.
 The salt chlorine generator continuously produces chlorine, ensuring the pool remains sanitized without the frequent chemical balancing required in freshwater pools.
 This can lead to lower ongoing costs for chemicals.

 However, saltwater systems still require monitoring and occasional adjustment of salt levels, and the salt cells in the generator need replacement every 3 to 5 years, which can be a significant expense.
+On average, replacement salt cells cost between $200 and $700 depending on the model and brand.
 Freshwater pools, while requiring more regular chemical adjustments, do not involve the complexity of managing a saltwater generator, which some pool owners prefer for its straightforwardness.

 Health and Comfort